 - RAccredited by SNRO

 - RExperienced lecturer team

 - RInteractive Practice groups

 Tuition fee is

 Become a professional acupuncturist

-In the first year, focus will be on the meridians and acupuncture points as well as on the needling techniques, while during the second year practical treatments of various diseases are put into attention.
-Students are required to write a thesis to finish their final year.
+During first year, the focus will be on the meridians and acupuncture points as well as on needling techniques, while during the second year, practical treatments of various diseases are given attention.
+Students are required to write a thesis before completion of their final year.

-In addition to the teacher contact hours you will work together with fellow students in a Literature study group and practice together in the Interactive Practice groups.
-During these two years of acupuncture class, the amount of apprenticeship hours will gradually increase to help you practice independently in your future TCM career.
+In addition to the teacher contact hours, you will work together with fellow students in a Literature study group and practise together in the Interactive Practice groups.
+During these two years of the acupuncture course, the number of apprenticeship hours will gradually be increased to help you practise independently in your future TCM career.

 “After your graduation, you are ready to practice the profession of acupuncturist independently”

 Academic Dean of Shenzhou Open University of TCM